On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-Let $(\xs, \xc)$ be an instance of RX3C where $\abs{\xs}=\abs{\xc}=3\xsize$.
-We assume that $\xsize>4$ and~$\xsize$ is even which does not change the complexity of the problem.\footnote{If $\xsize\leq 4$, the problem can be solved in polynomial time.
-If~$\xsize$ is odd, we can obtain an equivalent instance by making one copy of the given instance so that the original instance has an exact cover of cardinality~$\xsize$ if and only if the new instance has an exact cover of cardinality~$2\xsize$.
-Note that we consider an element and its copy as they are different so that each element in the universe still occurs in exactly three elements in the collection in the new instance.} We create an instance denoted by $((C, V), \discset\subseteq C, \ell, k)$ of {\pappadd{{\sav}}} as follows.
+Let $I=(\xs, \xc)$ be an instance of {\prob{RX3C}}, where $\abs{\xs}=\abs{\xc}=3\xsize$.
+We assume that $\xsize\geq 6$ and that~$\xsize$ is even, which does not affect the complexity of the problem.\footnote{If $\xsize< 6$, the problem can be solved in polynomial time.
+For odd~$\xsize$, we can obtain an equivalent instance by duplicating the given instance.
+In this transformation, the original instance has an exact set cover of cardinality~$\xsize$ if and only if the new instance has an exact set cover of cardinality~$2\xsize$. } We create an instance denoted by $g(I)=((C, V), \discset, \ell, k)$ of {\pappadd{{\sav}}} as follows.